TheDevPath/scrypto-examples-ep2/README.md

 `git clone git@github.com:TheDevPath/scrypto-examples-ep2.git`

-This will create a local copy of the repositry that we can mangle and break and investigate to get a better idea what is going on under the hood.
+This will create a local copy of the repository that we can mangle and break and investigate to get a better idea what is going on under the hood.
 This is a fork of the official repository which you can find [here](https://github.com/radixdlt/scrypto-examples)

 Navigate your terminal or powershell to -> `cd scrypto-examples-ep2/core/hello-world`